📚 Before we dive into the world of internal communications apps, take a look at our eBook 10 Principles of Modern Employee Communications.

 Founded in 2012, Beekeeper positions itself as the essential platform for frontline workers.
 Beekeeper provides managers with automated onboarding workflows and engagement analytics.

 Beekeeper connects deskless workers across locations and departments via mobile or desktop devices.
 Users can send group messages, conduct surveys, and share news with one another.
-The tool also has a built-in chat messenger which allows users to share documents, images, videos, and links with their peers.
+This internal communications app also has a built-in chat messenger which allows users to share documents, images, videos, and links with their peers.

 🎧Listen to our podcast to learn more on engaging frontline workers: